gnicol/GitSwarm/perforce_swarm/doc-ee/integration/jenkins.md

 ### Configure a GitSwarrm EE project

-Create a new GitLab project or choose an existing one.
+Create a new GitSwarm EE project or choose an existing one.
 Then, go to **Services -> Jenkins CI**.

 Check the 'Active' box.
 Select whether you want GitSwarm EE to trigger a build on push, Merge Request creation, tag push, or any combination of these.
 We recommend unchecking 'Merge Request events' unless you have a specific use-case that requires re-building a commit when a merge request is created.
-With 'Push events' selected, GitLab will build the latest commit on each push and the build status will be displayed in the merge request.
+With 'Push events' selected, GitSwarm EE will build the latest commit on each push and the build status will be displayed in the merge request.